mongodb/docs-realm/source/includes/note-facebook-profile-picture-url.rst

-.. admonition:: Do Not Store Facebook Profile Picture URLs
+.. important:: Do Not Store Facebook Profile Picture URLs
-   :class: important

    Facebook profile picture URLs include the user's access token to grant permission to the image.
 To ensure security, do not store a URL that includes